 How do I create a new torrent (share a file I have with others)?

 Sharing files that you have with others is relatively easy with BitTorrent, but a little extra work is required compared to marking a directory as "shared" as with someother file sharing applications.
 There are essentially three elements necessary to sharing a file with BitTorrent:

-The tracker, which coordinates connections among the peers.
+- The tracker, which coordinates connections among the peers.
 Bandwidth required is very moderate compared to the size of the files being shared.

-The web server, which stores and serves the .torrent file.
+- The web server, which stores and serves the .torrent file.
 This is usually a quite small file, and is only requested once by each peer beforeinitiating the transfer.
 The web server also serves to index and organize the torrents, since there is no built-in search capability in the BitTorrent protocol --existing web techniques are instead used.

 - At least one seeder.
 This is the only element of the three that contains any of the file's actual contents.
 The seeder is almost always an end-user's desktopmachine, rather than a dedicated server machine.

 In earlier periods of BitTorrent, the process was somewhat more difficult because frequently you had to run your own tracker (and possibly web server) in addition to theseeder.
 Recently, however, torrent communities have sprouted which take care of many of the details of running a tracker and distributing the.torrent metadata file.For most purposes, using one of these communities is the quickest and easiest way to share data.

 Below are the steps to create and distribute the .torrent file, and begin the seeding.